bradut/SlingBox-Channel-Changer-TVGuide/Docs/SignalR_Data_Notifications.md

 Once these two parameters are passed to the web page, the app will be able to change the channels in the SlingBox(es).<br />
 It will do this by establishing a SignalR connection with the Slinger Server Wrapper
 - to get information about the SlingBoxes activity (status): (`streaming in progress,` `channel changed`, `streaming stopped`, `slingBox bricked`, `remote locked`)
-- to send send channel change commands to the Slinger Server Wrapper.
+- to send channel change commands to the Slinger Server Wrapper.
 This will further send them to the Slinger Server by using the URL received via the `slingServerUrl` parameter.<br />

 Reminder: You need to ensure **exact match** between the slingBox name in the data source and the slingBox name in the Slinger Server.<br />